ABOUT OUR SURVEYS AND DATA COLLECTION

 People are complex—so are identities.
 We allow multiple values to be chosen (for example Race & Gender identities) and give users an 'opt-out' in "I prefer not to answer" as this information is always voluntary.

-Remember, Diversity data can only tell you who you’ve got in your organisation but if you survey through different channels and cross reference, you can start to look at the experiences for different groups and even debunk myths, for example that the organisation doesn’t attract certain groups of people.
+Remember, Diversity data can only tell you who you’ve got in your organization but if you survey through different channels and cross reference, you can start to look at the experiences of different groups and even debunk myths, for example that the organization doesn’t attract certain groups of people.